bobtfish/rabbitmq-leak/README.md

 is the memory (to 2Gb).

-Binds port 15672 (rabbitmq admin) to localhost so that you can browse to the management interface whilst the stress
+Binds port 15672 (rabbitmq admin) to localhost so that you can browse to the management interface whilst the stress test runs.

 Log into the management interface with: